 Guidance on identifying SINCs has been published by the Mayor of London and can be viewed on the GLA website.
 This is consistent with Government guidance on local wildlife sites (PDF 260KB).

-SINCs in Tower Hamlets were most recently reviewed in 2016.
-A list and map of SINCs in Tower Hamlets can be downloaded below, along with a set of citations (which explain why each site is important) and a report on the 2011 review.
+SINCs in Tower Hamlets were most recently reviewed in 2016, and the results of that review adopted in the Local Plan in January 2020.
+A list and map of SINCs in Tower Hamlets can be downloaded below, along with a set of citations (which explain why each site is important) and a report on the 2016 review.

-List of Sites of Importance for Nature Conservation (PDF 60KB)
+List of Sites of Importance for Nature Conservation (PDF 76KB)

 Tower Hamlets SINC review 2016 (PDF 1.8MB)